movestore/ColoringLocationsAnnotateCtmm/README.md

 ### Null or error handling

-**Data**: The full input data set is returned for further use in a next App and cannot be empty.
+**Data**: The full input data set with the additional columns is returned for further use in a next App and cannot be empty.